MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.VarOleObject.md

 > [!NOTE]
 > The **VarOleObject** property is compatible with 32-bit and 64-bit OLE objects.
 It replaces the **LpOLEObject**, which was available in earlier versions of Microsoft Access.

-You can use the **VarOleObject** property to refer to the address of the active OLE object.
+Use the **VarOleObject** property to refer to the address of the active OLE object.
 If no object is displayed, the setting is 0.

 This property setting is not available in Design view and is read-only in other views.